numbas/editor/README.md

-**Numbas** is an open-source system for creating SCORM-compliant exams which run entirely in the browser, developed by [Newcastle University's School of Mathematics, Statistics and Physics](http://www.ncl.ac.uk/maths/).
+**Numbas** is an open-source system for creating SCORM-compliant exams that run entirely in the browser, developed by [Newcastle University's School of Mathematics, Statistics and, Physics](http://www.ncl.ac.uk/maths/).

 This is the Numbas editor.
 The Numbas runtime can be found at http://github.com/numbas/Numbas.